xiaohanfu123/OOP-Workshops-Forked-/WS03/readme.md

 ```C++
 void setEmpty();
 ```
-Member function sets the object a safe recognizable empty state. setEmtpy accomplishes this by setting the attributes to empty cstring, nullptr and **0.0**.
+Member function sets the object a safe recognizable empty state. setEmpty accomplishes this by setting the attributes to empty cstring, nullptr and **0.0**.

 ```C++
 void deallocateMemory();